daos-stack/daos/src/object/README.md

 ## Object Index Table (OIT)

 OIT is a table to store the object ID list for a container.
-It is only valid for a specific container snapshot, can be generated when creating a container snaphost with DAOS_SNAP_OPT_OIT flag.
+It is only valid for a specific container snapshot and can be generated when creating a container snapshot with DAOS_SNAP_OPT_OIT flag.

 OIT is implemented as a special object with oid.lo as container snapshot epoch, each object ID is stored as an akey as the oid, with a default 8 bytes length